savoirfairelinux/dhtnet/tools/dsh/README.md

 **dsh** allows you to:

-- Execute commands on remote peers in a DHT network.
 - Establish connections with peers and execute binaries on their side.
+Default binary: **bash**

 ### Options